cloverdx/cloverdx-server-docker/README.md

 This Docker container is designed to run a standalone CloverDX Server instance.
 It has external dependencies:

-* *system database* - database for storing server's settings, state, history etc must be available somewhere.
+* *system database* - database for storing server's settings, state, history etc. must be available somewhere.
 The container does not spin-up the database (except the default embedded Derby that should be used only for evaluation).
 * *data sources/data targets* - the data sources/targets to be processed are expected to be outside of the container (temporary files will be inside)

 The container expects a mounted volume that will contain its state and configuration.
 The volume should be mounted into the ``/var/clover`` directory.
 Contents of the volume:

 * ``conf/`` - configuration of the server, e.g. connection to the system database
-* ``sandboxes/`` - sandboxes with jobs, metadata, data etc
+* ``sandboxes/`` - sandboxes with jobs, metadata, data etc.
 * ``cloverlogs/`` - server logs
 * ``tomcatlogs/`` - Tomcat logs
 * ``tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath